‘Pluck and Dust’ Overglaze Printing by Hot Press

 The pot had already been dipped in glaze and then fired before the print was applied, so this was an overglaze print.
 It was fixed by firing at about 750 degrees Celsius, a lower temperature than that of the glaze firing, which was at least 1000 degrees Celsius.
 The print was therefore less firmly fixed than the glaze below it and might be damaged by wear over time.

-pluck & dust
+pluck and dust

 detail of pluck & dust convolvulous design on a gold ground, for full catalogue entry click here